creativogee/nest-cron-manager/README.md

           cronJobRepository,
           redisService,
           ormType: 'typeorm',
+          queryRunner: entityManager.query,
         }),
       inject: [
-        ConfigService,
+        getEntityManagerToken(),
         getRepositoryToken(CronConfig),
         getRepositoryToken(CronJob),
+        ConfigService,
         CacheService,
       ],
     },
   ],
   exports: [CronManager],
 })
-export class CronConfigModule {}
+export class CronModule {}
 ```

 ### Executing cron jobs

-Depending on the specified jobType when creating your cronConfig, there are three different ways the cronManager may execute the job:
+Depending on the specified jobType when creating your cronConfig, there are different ways the cronManager may execute the job:

 1. `inline`: The cron job will execute a inline function passed to the `handleJob` method of the `CronManager` class.